Definitions

 Internal Network

-The ICC server requires inbound connections from the IMPEX stations to be able to receive scanning reports.
+The ICC server requires inbound connections from the Impex stations to be able to receive scanning reports.
 It should also allow inbound access from administrators and operators so that they can access the web interface.

 It should also allow inbound access from administrators to the SSH console.